dmd-program/dmd-100/topics/open_design.md

 Notable projects include [openstructures.net](/openstructures.net), [wikihouse.cc](/wikihouse.cc) and [opensourceecology.org](/opensourceecology.org), which hope to use the power of open source technology with crowdsource design communities to enable the average person to create houses, products, and sustainable living environments.

-## Open design
+## Open source

+**Open source** consists of projects open to modification by an engaged community of developers.

-## Open Innovation
+## Open innovation

-Open innovation refers to organizations that demonstrate a large amount of transparency and discourse in their design process.
+**Open innovation** refers to organizations that demonstrate a large amount of transparency and discourse in their design process.
 One notable organization is Mozilla, chronicling their [open branding initiative](https://blog.mozilla.org/opendesign/) and requesting advice and guidance from the greater design community.
 Every year, IKEA hosts [Democratic Design Day](http://ouryear.ikea.com/2015/design/a-day-dedicated-to-democratic-design/), an event set up by the marketing director where customers can engage in conversation with designers and glimpse into their future product lines.

 ## Open Design Power Values